SKalt/SKalt.github.io/content/projects/brzozowski_ts.md

 ### Brzozowski derivatives

 A [Brzozowski derivative][wiki] of a set of strings `S` with respect to a string `U` is the set of strings in `S` that start with `U`, with the prefix removed.
-Here's a Brzozowski derivative in Typescript:
+Here's a Brzozowski derivative in TypeScript:

 ```ts
 type Derivative<